microchip-pic-avr-tools/powersmart-dcld/publish/readme.txt

     - After the source address has been read and offset and polarity compensation has been performed but before the error is calculated
     - After the compensation filter computation has completed and before anti-windup clamping is applied
     - After anti-windup clamping has been applied and before the most recent control output is written to the target address
-    - At the end of active 'Update' routine before context is restored and included in the 'Enable' bypass (funciton will not be called when controller is disabled)
+    - At the end of active 'Update' routine before context is restored and included in the 'Enable' bypass (function will not be called when controller is disabled)
-    - At the very end of the 'Update' routine after the Enable bypass, This is the replacement of the previous Cascade Function Call feature
+    - At the very end of the 'Update' routine after the Enable bypass, this is the replacement of the previous Cascade Function Call feature

-Each user function can be called as 'viod' function without parameter, with one integer parameter and may or may not return a value.
+Each user function can be called as 'void' function without parameter, with one integer parameter and may or may not return a value.
 These extension function hooks are automatically added to the main control Update routine as well as the PTerm update routine.

 2) Increased User Parameter Data Space